pranavdeshai/anki-prettify/README.md

 -   Automatic dark and night theme switching
 -   Responsive design - full support for desktop and mobile apps
 -   Customizable color palette
--   Support for Basic and Cloze note types
+-   Support for Basic, Basic reverse and Cloze note types
 -   Tags for quick context
 -   Click and hold to expand images
 -   Preferences for tweaking optional features